Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Conclusions

 \section{Conclusions}

-We have shown that by performing stacked generalization with a pair of well-performing ResNet models we are able to increase our prediction accuracy to a level beyond that achieved by either of the original models.
+We have demonstrated that the multi-valued NDA labeling scheme used in our KLD model performs comparably to the standard, single-value labeling used in the CXE model.
+The CXE and KLD models largely agree with one another, but not always.
+This ensures that the ensemble model can utilize the differences between the component models effectively.
+We have also shown that by performing stacked generalization, with our pair of well-performing ResNet models, we are able to increase our prediction accuracy to a level beyond that achieved by either of the original models.
 We have also shown that the Shannon entropy of our models' output distributions is both an excellent measure of classification uncertainty and a predictor of classification accuracy for our data, with misclassified images tending to have a higher entropy than those correctly classified.
 Although our techniques have only been applied to a single crowdsourced dataset (AL-ALL), we believe it may be a useful approach for other datasets to reduce the effects of ground-truth uncertainty in labeling.
+The amalgamation of these results yield models with improved classification trustworthiness, as well as the means to quantify the trustworthiness of individual classification predictions based on the annotation distributions (NDA).

-Future work may focus on the removal of ambiguous and mislabeled images from the AL-ALL dataset.
-There are a significant number of images in the dataset which have both a high HSM entropy and a high annotation count.
+Future work may focus on the removal of ambiguous and mislabeled images from the AL-ALL dataset by manually inspecting images whose NDA shows high entropy.
+There are a significant number of images in the dataset which have both a high NDA entropy and a high annotation count.
 Images such as these are often unintelligible, so removing them from the dataset may be beneficial when training models.
+Conversely, there is a possibility that such noise may be useful in avoiding model-overfitting, similar to the effects of image augmentation.
 Also, there are many images which are clearly intelligible but have been misclassified by the human annotators.
 These may be identified by using the ensemble model's results as the ground-truth which the human annotators must predict.
 Images where the humans disagree with the model when the model is clearly correct (determined by visual inspection of the image) can either be corrected or removed.